alt-magick/AI-Meditation-/README.md

 Enlightenment - deliberate, conscious action

 These layers operate in continuous interaction.
-Mind, body, and Action influence one another dynamically, forming a single integrated field of consciousness.
+Mind, Body, and Action influence one another dynamically, forming a single integrated field of consciousness.
 Meditation practice leverages this overlapping structure, using the breath as a central tool to harmonize thought, sensation, and deliberate awareness.

 Ego - The Inner Circle